November 17, 2018

 To My Dearest Cinema Faithful,

-As we prepare to mark nearly 11 years in business, I look back at the incredible work we have done since starting this beautiful thing of ours:
+As we embark on our 12th year in business, I look back at the incredible work we have done since starting this beautiful thing of ours:

 In 2007, I took a $7,500 nut (which was all of my savings) and established Cape Ann’s first and only community cinema.
 You braved the icy winter roads to Rocky Neck to make our first season – a delightful combination of films that we loved and ones that you asked for – a success.